timosalm/tap-spring-developer-workshop/workshop/content/exercises/graalvm.md

 - **Eventing** enables developers to use an event-driven architecture with serverless applications and is **out of the scope of this workshop**
 - **Functions**: Enables developers to easily create, build, and deploy stateless, event-driven functions

-**Knative Serving abstracts away a lot of those resources** we usually have to configure to get an application running, like a deployment, service, ingress etc.
+Knative Serving abstracts away a lot of the Kubernetes resources, like a deployment, service, ingress, etc., we usually have to configure to get an application running on Kubernetes.
 In addition to auto-scaling, it offers features like rollbacks, canary and blue-green deployment via revisions, and traffic splitting.
+For this workshop though we will just focus on the scaling feature Knative provides.

 By executing the following two commands.
 You should be able to see how the number of pods will be scaled up based on the generated traffic with the `hey` tool.
 ```execute-2